Terms of Business

-- If the judgment creditor is eligible to reclaim VAT, we will deduct a sum equivalent to the VAT element of our fees from the funds recovered from the judgment debtor and pay this to HMRC.
-An invoice addressed to the judgment creditor marked ‘paid’ will be forwarded to you, along with the balance of the funds due.
+- If the Judgment Creditor is eligible to reclaim VAT, we will deduct a sum equivalent to that payable on our fees and disbursements from the funds recovered from the Judgment Debtor and pay this to HMRC.
+An invoice addressed to the Judgment Creditor will be provided and will be marked as 'paid', along with the remaining balance of the recovered funds.

-- Where we are instructed to transfer up and/or obtain a Writ of execution (pursuant to paragraph 2 (1) of Schedule 7 of the Courts Act 2003), the fee payable to HMCTS to obtain a Writ is to be paid by you.
+- Where we are instructed to transfer up and/or obtain a Writ of Execution (pursuant to paragraph 2 (1) of Schedule 7 of the Courts Act 2003), the fee payable to HMCTS to obtain the Writ is payable by you.

-- Where our initial risk assessment of the work you instruct us to undertake indicates that a reconnaissance of the land is required, a charge is payable as set out in writing and will be subject to VAT.
+- On cases, where an initial risk assessment indicates that a reconnaissance of the land is required, a further fee is payable and this fee will be subject to VAT.

-- Where our planned attendance is delayed or cancelled by you or any other party, within 2 business days of the appointment or after service of our Notice of Enforcement, we reserve the right to charge 75% of any fixed fee we have already quoted to you in writing or 100% of the first hour fee, where we have quoted for the work by the hour.
+- Where enforcement is delayed or cancelled by you or any other party, within 2 business days of the appointment or after service of the relevant notice; we reserve the right to charge 75% of any fixed fee we have already quoted to you or 100% of the first hour fee, where have quoted an hourly rate.

-- Where our agents have been forced to withdraw from a planned attendance due to circumstances outside of our control, we reserve the right to charge you for a further attendance with additional support and/or a court order dispensing with notice.
+- Where our agents have been forced to withdraw from enforcement due to circumstances outside of our control, we reserve the right to charge you for a further attendance which may require additional support and/or a court order dispensing with notice.

 - Where we are instructed to provide security services, a minimum term will apply as set out in writing by us to you.

-- These terms do not affect our liability to you in any way for personal injury or death arising from our negligence, or our liability for misrepresentation made by one of our employees or agents, which cannot be excluded under applicable law.
+- These terms do not affect our liability to you in any way for personal injury or death arising from our negligence, or our liability for misrepresentation made by one of our employees or agents which cannot be excluded by law.

-- You agree not to bring any claim for any losses against any staff member, Agent, Director or Consultant and that any claim for losses must be brought against us.
+- You agree not to bring any claim for any losses against any staff member, agent, director or consultant and that any claim must be brought against us as a company.

-- We will not be liable for any loss of income, profits, reputation, customers, use or opportunity; including without limitation breach of contract, negligence, wilful act or default.
+- We will not be liable for any loss of income, profits, reputation, customers, use or opportunity; including without limitation negligence, wilful act or default.

-- We do not provide legal advice and any instruction to us to act as legal representatives, trading as Harrison Drury & Co Solicitors, of 1A Chapel Street, Preston PR1 8BU, is for the purpose of assisting with the transfer up of a court judgment to the High Court for enforcement only.
-Any communication relates strictly to the services we do provide.
+- We do not provide legal advice and any instruction to us to act as legal representatives, or as Harrison Drury & Co Solicitors, is for the purpose of assisting with the transfer up of a court judgment to the High Court for enforcement or Writ application only.
+Any advice given relates strictly to the services we provide.

 - We hold public liability and professional indemnity insurance, details of which may be obtained upon request.